cha mono

 OTHER ITEMS

 We regularly print calls for papers, information for upcoming conferences, and report new exhibits at museums, universities and historic sites.
-Please send your information directly to the editors.
+Please send your information to the CHA office at cha-shc@cha-shc.ca.
 Some of this information may also be posted on the website.

 We annually publish an issue focusing on history departments at universities and colleges across the country.
 “News from the Field” is collected in the fall through request made to chairs of departments.